editor-rs/vscode-rust/doc/cargo_command_execution.md

 * `"rust.customRunConfigurations"`
 * `"rust.customTestConfigurations"`

-The type of these configuration parameters is an array of objects.
-The object must have the following fields:
+The type of these parameters is an array of objects and each object must have the following fields:

 * `"title"` - a string.
-It is shown as the label of a quick pick item if a cargo command has several custom configurations
+It is shown as the label of a quick pick item if a Cargo command has more than one custom configuration
 * `"args"` - an array of strings.
-If a custom configuration is chosen, a cargo command is executed with the arguments from the custom configuration
+If a custom configuration is chosen, a Cargo command is executed with the arguments that were defined

 These configuration parameters are used when one of the following commands is invoked: